Analogs of Dirichlet $L$-functions in chromatic homotopy theory: Constructions of the Dirichlet -spectra and -local spheres

 \subsection{Constructing Moore spectra with group actions}

-Another ingredient needed to construct the Dirichlet $J$-spectra and $K(1)$-local spheres is a Moore spectrum with a $\znx$-action induced by a ($p$-adic) Dirichlet character $\chi:\znx\to \Cx$ (or $\Cpx$).
-The first observation is following: \begin{lem} There is a unique number $n$ such that $\chi$ factorizes as
+Another ingredient needed to construct the Dirichlet $J$-spectra and $K(1)$-local spheres is a Moore spectrum with a $\znx$-action induced by a ($p$-adic) Dirichlet character $\chi\colon \znx\to \Cx$ (or $\Cpx$).
+The first observation is following: \begin{lem} There is a unique number $n$ such that $\chi$ factors as

-where $C_n$ is the cyclic group of order $n$ and the second maps send a generator $g\in C_n$ to a primitive $n$-th root of unity $\zeta_n$. \end{lem} Then it suffices to construct the Moore spectra $M(\Z[\zeta_n])$ and $M(\Zp[\zeta_n])$ with $C_n$-actions such that the induced $C_n$-action on $H_0$ (equivalently $\pi_0$) is equivalent to that on $\Z[\zeta_n]$ and $\Zp[\zeta_n]$.
+where $C_n$ is the cyclic group of order $n$ and the second maps send a generator $g\in C_n$ to a primitive $n$-th root of unity $\zeta_n$. \end{lem} Then it suffices to construct the Moore spectra $M(\Z[\zeta_n])$ and $M(\Zp[\zeta_n])$ with $C_n$-actions such that the induced $C_n$-action on $H_0$ (equivalently $\pi_0$) is equivalent to that on $\Z[\zeta_n]$ and $\Zp[\zeta_n]$, where $a\in C_n$ acts by multiplication by $\zeta_n^a$.
 The latter is called the integral/$p$-adic cyclotomic representation of $C_n$.
 Properties of such representations needed in this subsection are summarized in \Cref{appen:cyclo_rep}.

 We can further reduce to cases $n=p^v$ by noting from \Cref{lem:cyclo_decomp}:

 The constructions now split into three cases: \begin{enumerate} \item In the integral case, we give an explicit construction suggested by Charles Rezk. \item The $p$-adic case where $n=p^v$ is the $p$-completion of the corresponding integral case. \item The $p$-adic case where $(n,p)=1$ uses Cooke's obstruction theory \cite{Cooke_obstruction} to lift group actions on homotopy groups to the homotopy category of spectra.
 The comparison of this case with the integral case uses the obstruction theory to uniqueness of the lifting. \end{enumerate} \textbf{The integral case.}\quad \begin{con}[Charles Rezk] From the short exact sequence of $C_{p^v}$-representations in \Cref{lem:cyclo_cyclic_res}: